 How to Become a Freelance Editor

 Before I was an agent, I was a freelance editor.
-Now a lot of people ask me how to get into freelance editing, but I never quite know how to answer.
+A lot of people ask me how to get into freelance editing, but I never quite know how to answer.
 My freelance career grew from my contacts and experience working in the publishing industry for a dozen years.
 It grew organically out of what I was already doing, which was in-house editing.

-I think you’ll find that most freelance editors are either published novelists whose skills the in-house editors trust, or former in-house editors, either at a book publisher, a magazine, newspaper or other kind of publication.
+I think you’ll find that most freelance editors are either published novelists whose skills the in-house editors trust, or former in-house editors, either at a book publisher, a magazine, newspaper, or other kind of publication.

 If so, make sure you know what kind of editing you’re good at.
 Substantive/developmental editing?
 Line editing?
 Copyediting?
-There’s a world of difference between them.

-Also, you need to be familiar with some of the guides editors commonly use:
+It’s best to be familiar with some of the guides editors commonly use:

 The Chicago Manual of Style